Chinese paper cutting: Characteristics

-Uses
+Uses and Functions

+Decorative use

+Chinese papercutting is mostly used for decoration nowadays.
+Many Chinese people decorate their windows with paper cuttings to express enthusiasm for the new season or new year.
+Paper cuttings are also used in homes to decorate walls, doors, lamps, and lanterns and are often presented as gifts.
+Furthermore, paper cuttings pasted near entrances symbolize good luck.
+This traditional habit festively decorates houses and special occasions.
 Today, paper cuttings are chiefly decorative.
 They liven up walls, windows, doors, columns, mirrors, lamps and lanterns in homes and are also used on presents or are given as gifts themselves.
 Paper cut-outs pasted on or near entrances are supposed to bring good luck.
 Paper cuttings used to be used as patterns, especially for embroidery and lacquer work.
 Cut-paper artworks are used by young people as a decoration for their kits and books.

 Paper-cutting was and is mostly used as a decoration, or an aesthetic way to express people's hopes, gratitude and other emotions.
 The vivid designs depicting on paper-cuttings have different meanings.
-Some express wishes for a harvest or a wealthy life, shown through the imagery of a golden harvest, thriving domestic animals and plants, as well as good fortunes, a carp jumping over a dragon gate (a traditional Chinese story, indicating a leap towards a better life), polecats, lions, kylins (a mythical Chinese creature), jade rabbits (an animal taken from Chinese legend), pomegranates and peonies.
-Other designs feature legendary figures, or scenes from traditional myths or stories, such as designs of the Yellow Emperor, the meeting of Cowherd(牛郎 (niúláng)) and Weaver Girl(织女 (zhīnǚ)), and the 24 stories of filial pietry.
+Some express wishes for a harvest or a wealthy life, shown through the imagery of a golden harvest, thriving domestic animals and plants, as well as good fortunes, a carp jumping over a dragon gate (a traditional Chinese story, indicating a leap towards a better life), polecats, lions, qilins (a mythical Chinese creature), jade rabbits (an animal taken from Chinese legend), pomegranates and peonies.
+Other designs feature legendary figures, or scenes from traditional myths or stories, such as designs of the Yellow Emperor, the meeting of Cowherd(牛郎 (niúláng)) and Weaver Girl(织女 (zhīnǚ)), and the 24 stories of filial piety.
 Designs may also show people's gratitude towards life, such as paper-cuttings of a doll with two twisted hairs on each side of the head, or fish swimming through lotus plants.